Hot Dip Galvanizing

 You do not have to look far to see an iron or steel structure that has been galvanized.

 Steel and iron can be prepared and dipped into the zinc bath containing the zinc liquid.
-The zinc metal will bond to the steel, cool, go hard and protect the steel from corrosion.
+The zinc metal will bond to the steel, cool, harden and protect the steel from corrosion.

 The galvanized steel can even be overpainted to extend the life of the zinc.